gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 The `feeds management service` which is responsible for keeping track of which RSS feeds our applications pulls data from, is built as a simple CRUD API on top of MySQL.

-The `aritcles management service` which is responsible for collecting all the articles metadata from all providers, is also a simple CRUD API on top of MySQL.
+The `articles management service` which is responsible for collecting all the articles metadata from all providers, is also a simple CRUD API on top of MySQL.

-Finally, the `fetcher service` which is responsible for actually talking to the RSS feed providers, is a simple service that every X minutes/hours (configurable) will fetch all RSS feed URLs.
+Finally, the `fetcher service` which is responsible for actually talking to the RSS feed providers, is a simple service that every X minutes/hours (configurable) will fetch new articles from all RSS feed URLs.

 The way the `fetcher service` works is as follows: